kelhad00/ExpressiveListeningAgent/Recognition/scripts/keras_av_emotion/README.md

 <a id="top"/>
 # squirrel_ser
 This folder has source codes for an audio/visual emotion recognition system.
-Please fine a training script in a folder: "./scripts/".
+Please find a training script in a folder: "./scripts/".
+Run the script in ./keras_av_emotion/

 More details will be updated soon.

 Maintainer: [**batikim09**](https://github.com/**github-user**/) (**batikim09**) - **j.kim@utwente.nl**